BertenBevers/Angular_2/README.md

 # Angular_2
-Small project with Angular 2
+Small project with Angular 2 and webpack